oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 These instructions are based on the [Getting started](https://linkerd.io/2/getting-started/) page at Linkerd.io

-It's worth noting that Linkerd can also be installed using its [helm chart](https://linkerd.io/2/tasks/install-helm/).
+It's worth noting that Linkerd can also be installed using its [helm chart](https://linkerd.io/2/tasks/install-helm/) but today we're going to do it manually step by step.

 ### Installing the linkerd CLI